Self-care’s become the new thing.

 In addition, I’ve got to be aware of the energy I’m putting out into the world.
 It’s my responsibility to know if I’m exuding good shit or toxic shit.
 Toxicity is a red flag that usually means I’m not doing the best job of caring for myself.
 When I get stressed and put others’ comfort levels above my own values, I get out of alignment and feel dissonance.
 That’s when I mess up and become walking, talking bad vibes.
 No joke.

 To keep the good energy coming in hot, I set boundaries with people, places and things.
 To manage the energy going out, I breathe.
 I don’t overbook myself.
 I take baths and I nap when I need to.
 I eat good food.
-I exercise and spend time with friends.
+I exercise and I spend time with friends.

-Just because I do it, doesn’t mean you have to.
+Now this is important: just because I do it, doesn’t mean you have to.
 What I do to care for myself is not a recipe for you.
 You are the only one who can create your individualized self-care plan.